erenyesilyurt/bmprinter/README.md

 # BMPrinter

-This is a header only C++ library that allows you to create an in memory image, change individual pixels in this image and save it into an uncompressed BMP file.
+This is a header only C++ library that allows you to create an image, change individual pixels in this image and save it into an uncompressed RGB .bmp file.

 ## Usage